drupalwxt/wxt/README.md

 ## Important

-Drupal WxT for Drupal 9 is under a release candidate phase and will provide an upgrade path for all future releases.
+Drupal WxT for Drupal 9 is released and provides an upgrade path from the 3.0.x line.

 ## Important Links